How payment integrity is evolving: Five questions with Carelon Payment Integrity leaders

 How is Carelon leading payment integrity innovation?

-Emily Pera, Vice President, Carelon Payment Integrity Strategy – We’re breaking down the silos.
-Payment integrity has historically been focused on solving each problem individually with vended solutions, but the more optimal way for the ecosystem to work is as an integrated set of end-to-end solutions.
-At Carelon, we’ve been solving problems for health plans for many years.
-Our solutions aren’t point solutions, they’re end-to-end solutions, and that’s one of the reasons why we’re able to get such good results.
+At Carelon, we’ve solved problems for health plans for many years.
+Our solutions aren’t point solutions, they’re comprehensive end-to-end solutions, and that’s one of the reasons why we’re able to get such good results.
 We use analytics to find overpayments and then resolve them with automated operational workflows.
 We also create insights to identify the root causes of errors and partner with providers to prevent those errors in future claims.

 We’re fortunate because we have such a large client base — serving over 40 health plans with more than 43 million members — that we get to solve the kind of problems that occur holistically across an entire ecosystem.
 Our integrated solutions allow us to mobilize the most effective solution for any given error.